bobshort4bobby4/Connect4-PP3/README.md

 ### WAVE Accessibilty Tool
-  The deployed was tested using this site.
+  The deployed version was tested using this site.
 The first test produced one contrast error, caused by the red colour of the 'Run Program' button not contrasting well with the background image I had choosen.
 I changed the button colour to blue.
 This adjusted site produced no errors, result is shown below.

   ![a screen shot of the WAVE test result](https://github.com/bobshort4bobby4/Connect4-PP3/blob/main/assets/images/readme-screenshots/waveresult-pp3.png)